 The station displacements corrected for non-coseismic offsets (section 2.1.5) are interpolated on a weekly basis to generate an updated displacement field (grid).
 Direct interpolation of the observed horizontal displacements is not optimal in the near-field of active geologic faults, where elastic deformation is occurring and the number and spatial distribution of stations is lacking.
 Therefore, we supplement our Level 2 displacements with displacements predicted by forward modeling the secular horizontal fault slip model of Zeng and Shen (2017) for the western U.S. that takes into account fault geometry and slip rates.
 Their model is derived from survey-mode and cGPS data supplemented by geologic slip rates.
-The residuals in Figure 10 are defined as the difference between the observed weekly station displacements minus the geologic-based modelpredicted displacements and reflect transient motions (Klein et al., 2019).
-In Figure 9B, we show the accumulated transient displacements from an arbitrary initial epoch 2010.0 to 2018.6 compared to the secular model, showing the effects of postseismic deformation, subsidence, magmatism, as well as
+The residuals in Figure 12 are defined as the difference between the observed weekly station displacements minus the geologic-based modelpredicted displacements and transient motions reflect (Klein et al., 2019).
+In Figure 12B, we show the accumulated transient displacements from an arbitrary initial epoch 2010.0 to 2018.6 compared to the secular model, showing the effects of postseismic deformation, subsidence,

-2017.7 for the east component, is the sum of the displacement field predicted by the interseismic model of Zeng and Shen (2017) (upper left), and the surface interpolation of residuals between observations and model (lower left) with respect to $t_0 = 2010$.
+Figure 13.
+The final upgraded weekly displacement grid (right), here at t = 2017.7 for the east component, is the sum of the displacement field predicted by the interseismic model of Zeng and Shen (2017) (upper left), and the surface interpolation of residuals between observations and model (lower left) with respect to $t_0 = 2010$.
 The weekly displacement grid is one element of the dynamic datum (Klein et al., 2019), including the combined effect of secular and transient motions.

-deviations from the Zeng and Shen (2017) secular model.
+magmatism, as well as deviations from the Zeng and Shen (2017) secular model.